-Taking the aesthetics of seeing the natural environment as a locus of inquiry, his recent book, Geoaesthetics in the Little Ice Age: Sensorium, Sacrament, and Artistic Cultures in Braj, India, ca. 1550–1850 (University of Washington Press, forthcoming), examines the interrelationship between matter and (nonhuman and human) life in shaping creative practices and aesthetic philosophies during the Little Ice Age (ca. 1550–1850), a climatic epoch marked by droughts of unprecedented intensity across the world.
+Taking the aesthetics of seeing the natural environment as a locus of inquiry, his recent book, Climate Change and the Art of Devotion: Geoaesthetics in the Land of Krishna, 1550–1850 (Global South Asia Series, University of Washington Press, forthcoming), examines the interrelationship between matter and (nonhuman and human) life in shaping creative practices and aesthetic philosophies during the Little Ice Age (ca. 1550–1850), a climatic epoch marked by droughts of unprecedented intensity across the world.
 Examining architecture, paintings, temple jewelry, and textiles, alongside theological texts, sacramental hymns, and poetry, the book focuses on the Hindu pilgrimage center of Braj, the primary site of Krishna worship in India where a place-oriented theology based on venerating the natural environment found articulation in the sixteenth century in a time of massive ecological transformations.
 Publications from this project have appeared in journals such as South Asia: Journal of South Asian Studies and in volumes on critical eco art histories.

 As an extension of his interest in the aesthetics of environmental thinking, Ray has coedited Water Histories of South Asia: The Materiality of Liquescence, Visual and Media Histories Series VI (Abingdon: Routledge, forthcoming), a trans-disciplinary volume on the relationship between water systems and the phenomenology of spatial cultures in South Asia (with Venugopal Maddipati, Ambedkar University, Delhi).
 Ecologies, Aesthetics, and Histories of Art (Berlin: De Gruyter), a second coedited book on the intersections between ecological art and global art history envisaged in a historical and transcultural perspective from the earliest known human interaction with the environment to the present day, is in progress (with Gerhard Wolf and Hannah Baader, Kunsthistorisches Institut in Florenz - Max-Planck-Institut).